 Volunteers generally spend a few hours a month preparing for and attending meetings usually hosted in a Loveland city building.

-- Vacancies are noted below
+- Vacancies are listed below

-- Apply for a board or commission
+- Apply for a board of commission

 - Disclosure form required for Planning Commission application

 - Disclosure form required for Loveland Utilities Commission application

 The purpose of the Affordable Housing Commission is to serve as an advisory body to the City Council and staff on all matters pertaining to affordable housing in Loveland.
 In addition to any other duties as may be delegated to it by the City Council, the Commission shall: (1) study the dimension and scope of the need for affordable housing and make recommendations to the City Council regarding specific market targets; (2) review existing affordable housing incentives and policies and make recommendations to the City Council regarding policy changes; (3) develop specific incentives and regulatory-based strategies to increase, preserve, and rehabilitate affordable housing in Loveland; and (4) review all "bricks and mortar" grant applications made to the city for community development block grant funds related to housing, hear presentations from applicant agencies, and make a recommendation to the City Council regarding such grant funding applications.

 Citizens' Finance Advisory Commission

 The purpose of the Citizens' Finance Advisory Commission is to review the city's budget in detail and to report to the City Council on its findings, to evaluate and recommend auditors for use by the city, to review city financial reports, and to review the city's financial policies and recommend changes to the City Council.